salesforcecli/plugin-devops-center/messages/deploy.pipeline.resume.md

 # description

 Use this command to resume watching a deploy pipeline operation if the original command times out or you specified the --async flag.
-Deploy pipeline operations include standard deploys, quick deploys and deploy validations.
+Deploy pipeline operations include standard deployments, quick deployments and deployment validations.

 Run this command by either passing it a job ID or specifying the --use-most-recent flag to use the job ID of the most recent deploy operation.